-Current weapons of war overtaken by disruptive technologies: Army Chief
+Current Weapons Of War Overtaken By Disruptive Technologies: Army Chief

 As the traditional fire and manoeuvre elements of the combat group launch the physical assaults, a swarm of offensive drones, based on autonomous, artificial intelligence enabled edge computing and distributed intelligence projects 25 km in depth to neutralise enemy mechanised columns that are moving in for a counter attack.

-Through such 'smart convergence' and the 'innovative bundling of technologies' across multiple domains, a futuristic, multi-domain operations enabled Indian Army combat group will achieve its mission with surgical precision, in compressed time frames and at fractional costs.— IANS
+Through such 'smart convergence' and the 'innovative bundling of technologies' across multiple domains, a futuristic, multi-domain operations enabled Indian Army combat group will achieve its mission with surgical precision, in compressed time frames and at fractional costs.